TIBCOSoftware/bw6-plugin-maven/README.md

 	- to do so it converts snapshot versions like 1.0.0-SNAPSHOT to 1.0.0.qualifier (OSGI friendly)
 	- or, for release versioning keeps 1.0.0 as it is already OSGI friendly

+### Ear Packaging for deployment
 Aside from Studio, this plugin will package BW modules and BW ears and deploy them to the maven repository.
-It will resolve third party jar and BW module jar depenencies via maven when building these ears for deployment (via bwadmin or TEA) and also generates the necessary META-INF/MANIFEST.mf information..
+It will resolve third party jar and BW module jar dependencies via maven when building these ears for deployment (via bwadmin or TEA) and also generates the necessary META-INF/MANIFEST.mf information..

 Create a BW Project pom.xml file manually based on the samples in the Samples folder..
 Here is a quick guideline..